3 Ways to Connect to Diverse Talent through Providing Feedback

 In the hiring process, the majority of companies focus on three tasks: searching for talent, interviewing applicants, and hiring the perfect fit for their business.
 Commonly left out, though, is providing timely and detailed feedback to all candidates, regardless of whether they’re hired.

 Communication with applicants often stalls after the interview is complete.
 This leaves interviewees feeling unsure of their status.
 This discomfort or uncertainty can result in applicants pursuing other job offers.
 Even once a hiring decision is made, many companies do not follow up adequately with rejected candidates.
 Receiving only a generic email or quick phone call to let applicants know they didn’t get the job can cause frustration or confusion about why.
 In short, a lack of feedback is a lack of communication, and it’s a missed opportunity for companies.

-Read on to learn the 3 ways to connect to diverse talent during the interview process!
+Read on to learn the 3 ways to connect to diverse talent through providing feedback!

-Why Simplifying Your Interview Process is Beneficial for Your Organization
+Why Improving Your Communication Process is Beneficial for Your Organization

 Best Practices for Solving the Problem

-In order to create an inclusive and diverse workplace, it’s essential that you create opportunities with a simplified application process.
+In order to create an inclusive and diverse workplace, it’s essential that you create opportunities with a considerate feedback process.
 Regularly auditing your processes will help you attract the top diverse talent that you seek.
-Our guide, “Connecting to Diverse Talent: Application Process”, will walk you through the process of how to do just that.
+Our guide, “Connecting to Diverse Talent: Providing Feedback”, will walk you through the process of how to do just that.
 It’s easy to do, and you can get started today!
 So what are you waiting for?
 Download our Guide today!
 Happy recruiting!